ByteDance drops TikTok's U.S. sale, to partner with Oracle: sources

 ByteDance and Oracle did not immediately respond to requests for comment.
 The White House declined to comment.

-Oracle’s chairman Larry Ellison is one of the technology world’s few supporters of Trump.
-The firm has significant technological prowess in handling data, but no experience in social media.
+Oracle's chairman Larry Ellison is one of the technology world's few supporters of Trump.
+The firm has significant technological prowess in handling and safeguarding data, but no experience in social media.
 Its clientele comprises companies, rather than consumers.
+TikTok's user data is currently stored in Google owner Alphabet Inc's GOOGL.O cloud.

 Retail giant Walmart Inc WMT.N, which had joined Microsoft in its bid, said on Sunday it continued to have an interest in a TikTok investment, and that it would have further discussions with ByteDance's leadership and other interested parties.